campoy/go-tooling-workshop/3-dynamic-analysis/1-debugging/1-delve.md

 (dlv)
 ```

+This command will compile the current package and generate a binary that can be
+debugged correctly.
+It is out of the scope of this workshop to explain how this
+really works.

 If you try to visit the http://localhost:8080 you will see that the server is not running.
 This is normal, since our binary was loaded but not executed yet!
 Let's make it run by
 typing `continue`.